 I love this soup!
 It has a great depth of flavor.
-The mushrooms add a great earthiness, the cumin comes out giving it a slightly smoky taste.
+The mushrooms add a great earthiness, and the cumin comes out, giving it a slightly smoky taste.

 Not this soup.
 I didn’t miss anything.

-All the health benefits of this soup, plus it being low cal, and tasting the way it does … well, I’ll be eating this going forward.
-Probably every week I will be enjoying this.
+All the health benefits of this soup, plus it being low calorie and tasting the way it does … well, I’ll be eating this going forward.
+Probably every week, and I will enjoy this.
 It’s that good.

 I actually had mine with some freshly made cornbread.
 Holy smokes, dipping that cornbread in the soup was a crazy delicious bite.

-We also have a great lentil soup with Italian sausage that is worth checking out if you want to do it on on the stove top.
+We also have a great lentil soup with Italian sausage that is worth checking out if you want to do it on the stovetop.